oauth-wg/draft-ietf-oauth-status-list/draft-looker-oauth-jwt-cwt-status-list.md

 ## Status List Request

 To obtain the Status List or Status List Token, the Verifier MUST send a HTTP GET request to the Status List Endpoint.
 Communication with the Status List Endpoint MUST utilize TLS.
+Which version(s) should be implemented will vary over time.
+A TLS server certificate check MUST be performed as defined in Section 5 and 6 of {{RFC6125}}.

 The Verifier SHOULD send the following Accept-Header to indicate the requested response type:
 - "application/statuslist+json" for Status Lists